Crawl4AI Docker Guide 🐳

 1. Pull the Image

-Our latest release candidate is 0.6.0-r2.
+Our latest release is 0.7.6.
 Images are built with multi-arch manifests, so Docker automatically pulls the correct version for your system.

 docker pull unclecode/crawl4ai:latest